kaisenlinux/manpages-dev/category/FTP/lFTP.md

               interval between STAT commands.
 Default is 1 second.

        ftp:strict-multiline (boolean)
               when true, lftp strictly checks for multiline reply format (expects it to end with the same code as it started with).
-When false, this check is re‐ laxed.
+When false, this check is relaxed.

        ftp:sync-mode (boolean)
               if true, lftp will send one command at a time and wait for response.
 This might be useful if you are using a buggy FTP server or router.
 When it is off, lftp  sends  a  pack  of commands  and  waits for responses - it speeds up operation when round trip time is significant.
-Unfortunately it does not work with all FTP servers and some routers have troubles with it, so it is on by default.
+Unfortunately it does not work with all FTP servers and some routers have trou‐ bles with it, so it is on by default.

        ftp:timezone (string)
               Assume this timezone for time in listings returned by LIST command.
-This setting can be GMT offset [+|-]HH[:MM[:SS]] or any valid TZ value (e.g.  Eu‐ rope/Moscow  or  MSK-3MSD,M3.5.0,M10.5.0/3).
+This  setting  can  be  GMT  offset  [+|-]HH[:MM[:SS]]  or  any  valid  TZ  value  (e.g.  Europe/Moscow  or
+              MSK-3MSD,M3.5.0,M10.5.0/3).
 The default is GMT.
-Set it to an empty value to assume local timezone specified by environment variable
+Set it to an empty value to assume local timezone specified by environment variable TZ.
-              TZ.

        ftp:too-many-re (regexp)
               Decrease the dynamic connection limit when 421 reply line matches this regular expression.

        ftp:trust-feat (string)
               When true, assume that FEAT returned data are correct and don't use common protocol extensions like SIZE, MDTM, REST if they are not listed.
 Default is false.

        ftp:use-abor (boolean)
               if false, lftp does not send ABOR command but closes data connection immediately.